 CAUTION: If any amount entered on line 14a or line 14b includes a long-term capital gain from an investment made after December 31, 2011, you cannot include that portion in your computation of the allowable subtraction for any net long-term capital gain from assets acquired after December 31, 2011, and included in federal adjusted gross income.
-For more information, see the worksheet on page 17.

-Lines 15a through 15e - Net Capital Gain or (Loss) and Net Long-Term Capital Gain Subtraction for assets acquired after December 31, 2011.
+Lines 15a through 15e - Net Capital Gain or (Loss) and Net Long-Term Capital Gain Subtraction for Assets Acquired After December 31, 2011.

 The estate or trust may subtract a percentage of any net long-term capital gain included in the federal taxable income of a resident estate or trust (or the Arizona gross income of a nonresident estate or trust) that is derived from an investment in an asset acquired after December 31, 2011.
-For 2019, the percentage is 25% (.25).
+For 2021, the percentage is 25% (.25).